Finger2003/Roulette-Simulator-on-Linux/Roulette/README.md

-# Roulette Simulator
+# Roulette Simulation
-Roulette Simulator is a simple roulette game implemented in C.
+Roulette Simulation is a simple roulette game implemented in C.

 ## How to Compile
 To compile the program, simply run the following command in your terminal: